techgnosis/tanzu-gitops/README.md

 * I use environment variables heavily
 * Demo environments don't need Lets Encrypt so this project uses `mkcert` which is much easier
 * The Concourse tasks are not generic or re-usable.
 This is to make them easier to read and understand.
-* Secrets are handled by `kubeseal` so they can be added to source control.
-TLS secrets are handled by `cert-manager`

 ## Component descriptions